MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate.md

 - Some methods, such as CLI-based authentication, work only with local scripts and cannot be used with production code.

 Service principals for applications deployed to the cloud are managed in your subscriptions Active Directory.
-For more information, see [How to manage service principals](how-to-manage-service-principals.md).
+For more information, see [Manage your service principals](#manage-your-service-principals).

+In all cases, the appropriate service principal or user must have appropriate permissions for the resources and operation in question.

 ### Authenticate with a JSON file

 In this method, you create a JSON file that contains the necessary credentials for the service principal.
 You then create an SDK client object using that file.
 This method can be used both locally and in the cloud.

 1. Create a JSON file with the following format: